 Small steps lead to bigger steps which allow us to feel successful.

-It’s important for us to support our children after they come out as transgender.
-In order to do that, we have to be supported as well.
-And one way to do that is to make sure we are spending time on the hobbies and projects that nourish our souls.
+It's important for us to support our children after they come out as transgender.
+To do that, we have to be supported as well.
+And one way to do that is to make sure we spend time on the hobbies and projects that nourish our souls.

 Have you lost yourself since your child came out?
 What is one small step you can take to find your way back?